niartenyaw/dcos-docs-site/pages/1.13/security/oss/user-account-management/troubleshooting/index.md

 ## Identity and Access Manager

-The IAM performs interactions with running on master nodes CockroachDB to store and retrieve DC/OS user information.
 To debug user account management problems, check the IAM (Bouncer) on the masters using the following commands.

 ```bash